Important Information on Massachusetts Courts

 The Court website provides a video with information on obtaining a restraining order during the pandemic.
 You can view the video by following this link.

-If you need to apply for an Abuse Prevention Order during business hours (between 8:30AM and 4:30PM, Monday through Friday) call the District Court or Probate and Family Court to talk to Court staff about how to proceed.
+If you need to apply for an Abuse Prevention Order during business hours (between 8:30AM and 4:30PM, Monday through Friday) call the District Court or Probate and Family Court in your area to talk to Court staff about how to proceed.
+The Districts Courts can be found here.
+If you need to see a list of the court(s) that serve your area follow this link.

 - Newburyport (978) 462-2652